michelled/weavly.org/src/robot-activities/robot-on-a-mission.md

 ## Steps

-* Place the printed grid tiles together on a hard and flat surface and tape their edges to secure it in place
+* Use a taping mask or chalk to build a grid map on the floor
-* Once your map is ready, place a few items such as toys on different spots on the map
+* Once your grid is ready, place a few items such as toys on different grid cells
-* Select a starting point for your robot, place it on the map and start using the coding environment to make your robot move to different items on the map
+* Select a starting point for Dash and place it on the map
+* Use Weavly to build a sequence to make Dash move to a selected destination on the grid map
+* Play your sequence program
+* Pause your program and debug once Dash starts to move away from the desired destination

 ## Tips

 * If you are doing this activity on a tabletop or an elevated surface, block the edges to prevent robots from falling
-* If you don’t have access to a printer, you can draw a grid map on a large sheet of paper or use masking tape to build a grid on the floor
 * You can use any object, draw or write something on the map
 * To make this fun, build a story around the objects on your map and give Dash a specific mission to accomplish

-## Change it up

-* Try different colors and marker tips to get different effects

-## Level Up

-* Complete this activity again with a planned shape or pattern

 ## Skill Development

 * Mathematical
 * Spatial
+* Directions
-* Reasoning
+* Sequencing

+## Level Up

+* Complete this activity again with a planned shape or pattern in mind
+* Restrict the number of cells the robot can move